Skip to content

 2. The student is overdue for one or more immunization.

-3. Your child may have received an invalid vaccine dose that does not comply with the Ontario Immunization schedule.
+3. The student may have received an invalid vaccine dose that does not comply with the Ontario Immunization schedule.
 Certain vaccines may be invalid due to student’s age and/or interval between each vaccine doses given.
 Revaccination is recommended for effectiveness and proper protection.

 4. You have chosen not to have the student vaccinated, but do not have a valid exemption on file.
-Contact RCDHU to find out how to complete a valid exemption for medical, religious or philosophical reasons by calling 613-732-9436 or 1-833-773-0004.
+Please go see “Exemptions from Immunizations” below for more information

 Exemptions from Immunization